Sighopss/Algonquin-Code-Base/lab2.md

 ---

-## 2. Deployment Using IaaS (Infrastructure as a Service)
+## 2. Deployment Using IaaS (Infrastructure-as-a-Service)

-In an IaaS deployment, virtual machines (VMs) are provisioned in a cloud environment such as AWS EC2, Azure Virtual Machines, or Google Cloud Compute Engine.
+In an Iaas deployment, virtual machines (VMs) are provisioned in a cloud environment such as AWS EC2, Azure Virtual Machines, or Google Cloud Compute Engine.

 - The **React frontend** runs in the user's browser, while the **Flask backend** is hosted on a VM.
 - The **Postgres database** is hosted on a separate VM to isolate data and improve performance.
 - Security is implemented using **firewalls** at both the network perimeter and internally between the web server and database.
 - A **load balancer** distributes user traffic across one or more VMs running the web server, providing better availability and scalability.

-**Key Points:**
+**Key Pointers:**
 - The user manages the operating system, security patches, and software stack.
 - Offers flexibility to configure servers, network rules, and scaling policies manually.
 - Ideal for teams that need full control over infrastructure while leveraging cloud resources.